vrchat-community/vrc-oscquery-lib/Readme.md

 ![VRC OSCQuery Routing](https://user-images.githubusercontent.com/737888/186757739-9ceb0334-f512-414b-8c5d-2aaec6d7d451.png)

 We're developing this implementation of the protocol for OSC app creators integrate into their own projects as we integrate it into [VRChat](https://vrchat.com).
-We're building it in C# targeting .NET Standard 2.0 so it will work in Unity as well as cross-platform .NET projects.
+We're building it in C# targeting .NET 6 and Framework 4.6 so it will work in Unity as well as cross-platform .NET projects.

 ## 📊 Status